-The cinematic tour-de-force, dubbed the Citizen Kane of bad films, that I’ve come to know as The Room, a title that has no bearing on the actual film, is possibly the worst acted, worst written, worst directed, worst scored and worst produced film I have ever seen.
-It’s a filmic holocaust so bewildering, so melodramatic, so mysterious and so magically wrong you’ll be hypnotized and mesmerized by its ability to succeed as a bad film.
-Put it this way; if you gathered every bad filmmaker in the world into one room and asked them to pen a script, it still wouldn’t be half as bad as The Room.
+Dubbed the Citizen Kane of bad films, this cinematic tour-de-force is possibly the worst acted, worst written, worst directed, worst scored and worst produced film I have ever seen.
+The Room, a title that has no bearing on the actual film, is a filmic holocaust so bewildering, so melodramatic, so mysterious and so magically wrong you’ll be hypnotised and mesmerised by its ability to succeed as a bad film.
+Put it this way, if you gathered every bad filmmaker in the world into one room and asked them to pen a script it still wouldn’t be half as bad as Tommy Wiseau’s The Room.
 Strangely, it’s impossible not to like the film and you’ll end up watching it time and time again – if just for the belly aching laughs.

 Johnny: Thank you, honey, this is a beautiful party!
 You invited all my friends.
 Good thinking!

 Behind the steering wheel of this great blunder is Tommy Wiseau, a strange personality who wears the hat of actor, director, writer and producer.
 Tommy doesn’t live in a world where people communicate normally I’m afraid and, as a result, his screenplay is filled with the most bizarre dialogue known to man.